yousufmsoliman/geometry-central/docs/docs/surface/halfedge_mesh/navigation.md

 Use these routines to iterate over all of the elements in the mesh.

-!!! note
-    Conveniently, these routines will work as expected if elements are _added_ to the mesh during iteration: the new elements will be iterated over after all pre-existing elements.

-    However, _removing_ elements from the mesh in the midst of iteration, or calling `compress()` is not supported.
+**Note:** Generally, modifying the mesh in the midst of iteration is not supported.

 ---